Sisak killings: Background

-In March 1991, Croatia began to descend into war.
-The Republic of Serb Krajina (RSK) declared its intention to secede from Croatia and join the Republic of Serbia while the Government of the Republic of Croatia declared it a rebellion.
+In May 1991, a referendum was held in which over 99% of voters supported SAO Krajina unifying with the Republic of Serbia.
 In June 1991 Croatia declared independence from Yugoslavia.
 Tensions eventually broke out into full-scale war, which lasted until 1995.

 According to the 1991 Croatian census, the city of Sisak had a population of 84,348 of which 54,621 were Croats and 19,209 were Serbs.
 Serbs accounted for approximately 24% of the population.
 Sisak is situated in central Croatia, approximately 50 kilometres southeast of Zagreb.
 As war began, the town was on the front lines.